the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-socials.md

 (cl-ppie-events-social-and-networking-guide)=
 # Inclusive Social and Networking Events
-Social events, dinners, and even standing in the lines for coffee can be some of the best times for attendees to get to know one another, identify potential collaborators, and spark ideas.
+Social events, dinners, and even standing in lines for coffee can be some of the best times for attendees to get to know one another, identify potential collaborators, and spark ideas.

 As an organizer, you should consider how to make these serendipitous opportunities for networking and socializing as accessible as possible for people with lived experience who are attending your event.

-Depending on the size and format of your event, this may look like structured networking sessions, a social dinner, or a 15 minute social break at the start or middle of your event.
+Depending on the size and format of your event, this may look like structured networking sessions, a social dinner, or a 15-minute social break at the start or middle of your event.

 Please consider some of the suggestions below, and ensure that you take the time to consider and address any barriers that your specific attendees may face in joining social settings.

 (cl-ppie-events-social-events-timing)=
 ## Choosing a Time for Networking
 Ideally, at least one networking or social event will take place during the main event's program.

 Social and networking sessions are key elements of conferences and other knowledge-sharing events.